 If you leave home for an extended amount of time or when kids are present, we recommend unplugging the fireplace and potentially turning off the electrical outlet to avoid a potential fire hazard.
 Fireplaces like MagikFlame have a built-in “sleep timer” for automatically turning the fireplace off after a desired amount of time.

-Finally, be sure to follow sensible safety protocols in this article, our electric fireplace buying guide, and according to the NFPA.org for additional insight and safety warnings.
+Finally, be sure to follow sensible safety protocols in this article, our best electric fireplace buying guide 2021, and according to the NFPA.org for additional insight and safety warnings.
 Electric fireplaces are safer to use and operate than small or large space heaters and deliver ambiance a space heater does not.

 Summary of Safety Considerations and Tips: